#5199

 Placing potions in an ice box makes them instantly freeze and shatter.

-There should be three ways to interact with potions: drinking them, getting them spilled on the exterior of your body (e.g. having them thrown at you and hit you), and inhaling their vapors.
+There should be three ways to interact with potions: drinking them, getting them splashed on the exterior of your body (e.g. having them thrown at you and hit you), and inhaling their vapors.
 These should all be fully symmetric between the player and monsters and have noticeable effects for most if not all potions.

 If you try to drink a potion underwater, it will first go through the normal dilution routine.
 This means that an undiluted potion will become diluted (but will generally be fine to drink), a diluted potion will become water (and thus useless), and a potion of acid will blow up in your face.